 - What will they go live with?
 How will they use CRM, what functionality will they use and how will they interact with teams who don’t have access?
 They’ll need to know if they should use other systems for part of their process or will legacy systems disappear from day one?

 - How will they get help?
 On the day, the first week/month etc. Think long term.
 Having a variety of ways to get support will help users.
 You could use YouTube videos, Word quick guides or super users.
-This variety will also help people with different learning styles
+This variety will also help people with different learning styles.
+My training tips blog provides a bit more detail

 - How will you manage problems?
 I’d suggest adding these to an issues log and review it at the end of each day.
 Things that seem big problems in the moment often aren’t that bad.
 On the flip side if something serious does happen people need to know what action to take there and then.